Study finds that ‘Flickering Lights (2000)’ is the Most Popular Danish Film in Denmark

 Mads Mikkelsen’s Top 10 Performances: Ranked

 I hold the Danish thespian, Mads Mikkelsen, in high regard.
 I think of him as my nation’s finest actor, but also possibly the finest actor of his generation.
 He has proven himself both in his home country, overseas, and even in Hollywood.
 He’s a Bond-villain, a Marvel supervillain, and Hannibal the Cannibal.
 But he is also so much more than that.
 He is a skilled actor of many talents, who can be more than just a villain.
 He’s a star.
 Today, let’s take a trip through Mads Mikkelsen’s glorious career, as I rank his ten best roles and performances.
+Just to be clear, this is a ranking of his best film and television performances, so while his video game performance in Death Stranding is critically acclaimed, it is not eligible for this list.
+Now, let’s get to it.
 Continue reading “Mads Mikkelsen’s Top 10 Performances: Ranked”

 REVIEW: Bird Box (2018)